Mineric/canister/README.md

-# Cannister - Advanced AI Coding Assistant
+# Canister - code agent - potential self improvement

 ## Overview

-Cannister is a sophisticated AI-powered coding assistant built on the Google ADK framework.
+Canister is a coding agent with the design, which aimed to self improved.
 It features advanced AST-based code merging capabilities and comprehensive codebase indexing for intelligent code analysis and manipulation.

 ## Key Features